Apple Jicama Slaw

-A fun new recipe I tried this year that might be a perfect option for a Thanksgiving side dish is this delicious Apple-Jicama Slaw with Sweet and Spicy Sriracha Dressing that my friend Bonnie sent me.
-Bonnie knows my love for cabbage, cilantro, and Sriracha Sauce and she was sure I’d love this slaw that combined those flavors with slivered apples and jicama.
-Thanks Bonnie; I definitely loved this salad!
+A fun new recipe I tried recently is this delicious Apple Jicama Slaw that my friend Bonnie sent me.
+Bonnie knows my love for cabbage, cilantro, and Sriracha Sauce (affiliate link) and she was sure I’d love this slaw that has a slightly sweet and spicy Sriracha dressing combined with cabbage, slivered apples and jicama.
+And Bonnie was right; I definitely loved this salad!

-Apple, Pecan, and Blue Cheese Salad with Dried Cherries from The Pioneer Woman Cooks
+Apple, Pecan, and Blue Cheese Salad from The Pioneer Woman Cooks

 Autumn Apple Salad from Real Mom Kitchen